-Whole-School Mindset Shifts and Expectations
+Whole School Mindset Shifts and Expectations

-- 1. Position restorative practices as a whole-school culture change and mindset shift rather than a silver bullet. - It should be clearly communicated to all stakeholders that restorative practices cannot change a school's climate and culture overnight, as they are part of a gradual process that requires a change in behavior and mindset of all stakeholders in order to be successful. - 3.
-Principals and other administrators must be supportive of restorative practices and make them an expectation for all staff for them to be effective in schools. - 4.
+- 1. Position restorative practices as a whole-school culture change and mindset shift rather than a silver bullet. - 2.
+It should be clearly communicated to all stakeholders that restorative practices cannot change a school's climate and culture overnight, as it is a gradual process that requires a change in behavior and mindset of all stakeholders in order to be successful. - 3.
+Principals and other administrators must be supportive of restorative practices and make it an expectation for all staff for it to be effective in schools. - 4.
 Restorative practices should also be used among adults (for example, at PTO meetings, staff meetings, district meetings, and the like).